web-deps/odom/docs/quick-start.md

 // Code after
 ```

 Refresh the page and hover over the button.
 You will see the tooltip "Say Hello".
 In the `markup`, we set the title attribute of the `button` to `@data.title`.
 We created an object called `data` and put the title of the `button` under the property `title`.
 We then put `data` in `utils`.
 And finally, we put `utils` in `options`.
 The value `@data.title` for the `title` attribute of the `buttton` refers to `options.utils.data.title`.
-For more details about working with data in Acom, refer to [Data](./data.md).
+For more details about working with data in Odom, refer to [Data](./data.md).

 ## Conditionals

-Using Acom, you can add or remove elements to/from the DOM or change the visual status such as display and visibility of elements according to conditions you specify.
+Using Odom, you can add or remove elements to/from the DOM or change the visual status such as display and visibility of elements according to conditions you specify.
 Let us look at the different kinds of [conditionals](./conditionals.md) you can apply to DOM elements.

 ### HTML File Contents